omaraflak/ERC4671/README.md

 interface INTTDelegate {
     /// @notice Grant one-time minting right to `operator` for `owner`
     /// An allowed operator can call the function to transfer rights.
-    /// @param operator Address allowed to mint
+    /// @param operator Address allowed to mint a token
-    /// @param owner Address for whom `operator` is allowed to mint function delegate(address operator, address owner) external;
+    /// @param owner Address for whom `operator` is allowed to mint a token function delegate(address operator, address owner) external;

     /// @notice Grant one-time minting right to a list of `operators` for a corresponding list of `owners`
     /// An allowed operator can call the function to transfer rights.
     /// @param operators Addresses allowed to mint
-    /// @param owners Addresses for whom `operators` are allowed to mint function delegateBatch(address[] memory operators, address[] memory owners) external;
+    /// @param owners Addresses for whom `operators` are allowed to mint a token function delegateBatch(address[] memory operators, address[] memory owners) external;

     /// @notice Mint a token.
 Caller must have the right to mint for the owner.